-[DIAP] enables students to choose from the broadest range of digital tools.
+[DIAP] enables students to choose from the broadest range of digital tools (like video cameras, 3D printers, inkjet and laser printers, DSLR cameras, sound recording, GoPro’s, Drones, computing devices, laser cutter, projection devices, …).
 Projects are conceptually and thematically driven and students will research tools and processes to fit the project, not the reverse.
-Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from biology, computer science, math, psychology or other areas of potential interdisciplinary connection and exploration.
+Wherever appropriate to the project, we encourage integration of traditional media or processes and methodologies from biology, comparative literature, computer science, robotics, math, psychology or other areas of potential interdisciplinary connection and exploration.

 [DIAP] students will create projects in a range of Themed and Media Workshops as well as work on longer-term First Year and Thesis projects.

-Themed Workshops are subject-focused and might include exploration of information architecture, interactive sculpture, socially-based gaming or motion graphics, and can utilize a variety of media.
+Themed Workshops are subject-focused and might include exploration of information architecture, performance, interactive sculpture, surveillance, socially-based gaming or motion graphics, and can utilize a variety of media.

 Media Workshops have a specific medium-based topic, and consist of technical workshops, medium-related exercises, research, and independent and/or collaborative project development.
-They could include programming for artists, exploration of locative media, kinetics or electronics for artists.
+They could include image or sound based recordings, programming for artists, exploration of locative media, kinetics or electronics for artists.
 Targeted media might include: digital video, animation, image processing, electronics/physical computing, web coding, database or sound.

 Self-motivated work, the ability to research complex technical issues independently, excellent written communication skills, and a commitment to pursuing highly original and critical perspectives related to digital media are crucial for admission to the program.

-Cross-disciplinary interests are encouraged: applicants with undergraduate degrees in such diverse disciplines as architecture, biology, geography, mathematics or history or other relevant areas of study who are interested in pursuing their research interests within the context of contemporary art are invited to apply.
+Cross-disciplinary interests are encouraged: applicants with undergraduate degrees in such diverse disciplines as architecture, biology, computer engineering, dance, geography, mathematics, theater, history or other relevant areas of study who are interested in pursuing their research interests within the context of contemporary art are invited to apply.